-The Fund may also invest in fixed income (including both corporate and government bonds), money market instruments, warrants, deposits, cash and near cash.
-Investment in gold and commodities may be made through permitted investments such as collective investment vehicles.
+The Sub-Fund aims to achieve the investment objective through investment in a diversified international portfolio, in any market including emerging markets geographically.
+This may be achieved through direct and indirect investment (through collective investment schemes) in equities, fixed income, units, bonds, money market instruments, warrants, deposits, cash and near cash.
+Investment in gold and commodities may be made through collective investment schemes.